Should you take CBD oil for seizures?

 Epidiolex - a CBD oil for seizures

-In 2018, the Food and Drug Administration (FDA) approved the use of a new drug called Epidiolex for the treatment of two severe forms of epilepsy:
+In 2018, the Food and Drug Administration (FDA) approved the use of a new drug called Epidiolex for the treatment of three forms of epilepsy:

 The medication was approved after several trials showed a significant reduction in seizures for people with these conditions (in combination with their existing anti-epilepsy drugs).

-If you or someone you know has Dravet Syndrome or Lennox-Gastaut Syndrome and you would like to use CBD oil for seizures, talk to your epilepsy specialist about using the drug.
+If you or someone you know has Dravet Syndrome, tuberous sclerosis complex or Lennox-Gastaut Syndrome and you would like to use this CBD oil for seizures, talk to your epilepsy specialist about Epidiolex.

 Buying CBD oil for seizures at health food stores

-It is possible to purchase CBD oil for seizures in adults from health food stores in most, but not all, US states (although the rules vary, and you should always check with your healthcare provider).
-Many companies promote the use of CBD oil for a range of conditions - from anxiety to insomnia to chronic pain - and it may be marketed as a solution to epilepsy too.
+It is possible to purchase CBD oil from health food stores in most, but not all, US states (the rules vary, so you should always check with your healthcare provider).
+Many companies promote the use of CBD oil for a range of conditions - from anxiety to insomnia to chronic pain.
+However, the Epidiolex brand is the only CBD oil that is FDA-approved to treat seizures.

 Learn more: Why might a seizure medicine not work for you?